 This component is measured as general government consumption spending as a percentage of total consumption.
-The rating for this component is equal to: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10.
+The rating for this component, as with many of the following components, is designed to mirror the actual distribution of the raw data but on a zero-to-10 scale.
+The rating is equal to: $(V{max} - V_i) / (V{max} - V{min})$ multiplied by 10.
 The $V_i$ is the country's actual government consumption as a proportion of total consumption, while the $V{max}$ and $V{min}$ were set at 40 and 6, respectively.
 The 1990 data were used to derive the maximum and minimum values for this component.
 Countries with a larger proportion of government expenditures received lower ratings.
 In contrast, as the ratio approaches the maximum value, the ratio moves toward zero.

-Sources World Bank, World Development Indicators (various issues); International Monetary Fund, International Financial Statistics (various issues); United Nations National Accounts.
+Sources World Bank, World Development Indicators; International Monetary Fund, International Financial Statistics; United Nations National Accounts.